prrathnayake/conveyancers-marketplace/README.md

 **Services fail to start in Docker Compose**
 Check for port collisions (`lsof -i :443`) and confirm your `.env` file has been created from `.env.example`.
 Compose will log missing variables during startup—run `docker compose --env-file .env -f infra/docker-compose.yml logs -f gateway` to tail service output in real time.

-**Certificates appear invalid in the browser**
-Regenerate them with `bash infra/tls/dev_certs.sh` and import `infra/tls/rootCA.pem` into your system keychain.
-Browsers such as Chrome may require a full restart before trusting the new CA.
+**Certificates appear invalid in the browser** Regenerate them with `bash infra/tls/dev_certs.sh` and trust `infra/tls/dev.crt` (the SAN covers `localhost`, `admin.localhost`, and `api.localhost`).
+Some browsers require a restart after importing the certificate.

 **Backend changes are not reflected**
 If you rebuilt locally without pruning old artifacts, clear the `build/` directory under `backend` or run `cmake --build build --target clean` before compiling again.
 When running inside Docker, add `--build` to your compose invocation to ensure the service image is refreshed.

 **Where do I find aggregated errors?**
-Tail `logs/errors.log` for the cross-service error stream and use the admin portal’s “System logs” panel for a UI-first view when you do not have shell access.
+Tail `logs/api-observability.log` or point `LOG_DIRECTORY` at a shared location.
+The admin portal’s “System logs” panel shows the latest entries without shell access.【F:frontend/lib/observability.ts†L1-L60】【F:admin-portal/pages/system-logs.tsx†L1-L196】

 ---

 ## Extending the platform

-1. **Integrate vendors:** Implement the adapter interfaces in `backend/services/*/adapters` for your chosen PSP, KYC provider, and e-signature vendor.
-2. **Custom business rules:** Extend domain models and protobuf definitions, regenerate stubs, and update the gateway mapping layer.
-3. **Workflow automation:** Use the event bus hooks to push updates into CRMs, analytics platforms, or case management tools.
-4. **Mobile & partner APIs:** Expose select gRPC methods through the gateway or stand up a dedicated partner API surface with OAuth scopes.
+1. **Swap in real integrations** – Replace the seeded workflows in the Next.js API routes (for example `admin-portal/pages/api/users.ts`) with calls to your production services or vendor SDKs.【F:admin-portal/pages/api/users.ts†L1-L120】
+2. **Evolve the data model** – Extend the SQLite schema inside `frontend/lib/db.ts` or migrate to an external database before onboarding real customers.【F:frontend/lib/db.ts†L61-L158】
+3. **Optional service tier** – The C++ demos under `backend/services/*` expose HTTP endpoints that you can either harden or replace with your preferred language stack.【F:backend/services/jobs/main.cpp†L2037-L2058】
+4. **Automate validation** – Add unit and integration tests so regressions are caught automatically when expanding the platform.

 ---